Rebstorm/paul0-application-server/README.md

 Basically, add your endpoint into the HandlerList and add a new class to handle the Mapping.
 Easy as cake.

 ## Licensing
-All under MIT 2.0.
+All under MIT.
 Be kind.
 Use it wisely.